pabrams/package-lists/EndeavourOS/README.md

-Setup for EndeavourOS

-run ../EndeavourOS/export-packages to generate some package lists
+run export-packages.sh to generate some package lists